azure-terraform-workshop/terraform-workshop-labs/301-workspaces/README.md

 Login to TFE and click the "+ New Workspace" button.

-Select the VSC Connection to github.
+Select the VCS Connection to github.

 In the repository section, enter the name of the repository you created above.